Browser Compatibility Issue This site requires JavaScript and a modern browser (Chrome, Firefox, Safari, or Edge) for the best experience.

 Research from AudioEye and Netguru tracking businesses that fixed accessibility issues found 73% saw organic traffic growth afterwards.
 Not because they suddenly attracted millions of disabled users, but because accessible websites use semantic HTML, proper heading structure, descriptive link text—all the things search engines actually want.

 Google's crawlers can't see your site.
 They read structure the same way screen readers do.
 Make your site work for screen readers, and you've simultaneously made it work better for Google.
 That's not even the main point of accessibility, but it's a nice side effect.
+For a deeper dive into how semantic HTML and structured data impact search visibility, see our guide on optimising for AI search engines in 2025—these principles directly accelerate your accessibility ROI.

 Accessibility improvements often benefit everyone.
 Larger tap targets help everyone on mobile, not just people with motor disabilities.
 Keyboard navigation helps power users who hate using mice.
 Captions on videos help people in noisy offices and non-native English speakers.
 Clear error messages reduce support tickets.